ProvableHQ/leo/grammar/README.md

 static member function calls.
 What changes is the start, but they all end in an argument list.

+Accesses to static constants are also postfix expressions.
+They consist of a named type followed by the constant name, as static constants are associated to named types.

 <a name="function-arguments"></a>
 ```abnf
 function-arguments = "(" [ expression *( "," expression ) ] ")"